Strategy Formation

 • What do the hallmarks of a good strategy imply for the strategic management process?

-• Why does Mintzberg speak of strategy formation or crafting rather then strategy formulation?
+• Why does Mintzberg speak of strategy formation or crafting rather than strategy formulation?

 • Why and how does cognition play a significant role in strategy formation?